 Alright, let’s make a pact before I come anywhere near this article: no jokes about “wraithboners” or anything of the sort.
 This is a sacred trust, friends.
 Please don’t violate it.
-Now that you have sworn the oath, click to read on or check out the Tactics Corner for more reviews and strategies.
+Now that you have sworn the oath, click to read the CA-2018-updated article or check out the Tactics Corner for more reviews and strategies.

 The Bonesinger is a model with an interesting history, originally dating back to the “Eldar Musician” models of the Rogue Trader era.
 As the game progressed, these were melded into the more modern versions of the lore by explaining that such musicians shaped and created the wraithbone structures that constitute almost all Eldar architecture and many of their weapons of war.
 An official Bonesinger model was eventually released through Forge World (and had some little-used rules in several editions) before fading back into obscurity… until recently, when Games Workshop re-released the model as a limited edition piece for part of a series of splash releases near the start of 8th Edition.
 Along with the re-release of the model came a new set of rules, updated for this edition and available for free; though hardly a critical part of a competitive army, it is still a nice little piece to have in the arsenal.

 A Bonesinger has a pretty standard Eldar statline- strength and toughness three, weapon and ballistic skill 3+, movement seven.
 Since it is a character, it comes with a respectable four wounds, though only a single attack and leadership of seven are both rather sad.
 Its armor save is a pitiable 6+, though like all Eldar psykers it has a 4+ invulnerable save that it will almost always use instead.
 At 70pts, a Bonesinger isn’t horribly priced, especially when looked at in the context of other “healer” characters like Techmarines, Apothecaries, Big Meks, etc.

 Wargear and Special Rules